ztalbot2000/homebridge-cmd4/README.md

 * [ ] Referred devices, i.e. a smoke detectors battery is not yet linked.
+* [ ] Support for custom characteristics for an accessory.
 * [X] Support multi word device names.